Ashu-hub/Design-Patterns/GOFDesignPatterns.md

 	In this pattern, normally , each receiver contains the refernce of another receiver.
 If one receover cant handle a request, it just passes it to anothet receiver.and so on. one or more than one receiver can handle a request.

+	Chain of Responsibility (CoR) is a behavioral design pattern that passes a request through a chain of handlers.
+Each handler decides whether it can process the request or pass it to the next handler.

+	Simple Definition

+	**A request travels through multiple handlers until one of them handles it.**

+	Think of it as "If I can't handle it, I'll pass it to the next person."
 	/*
 	=========================================================
 	CHAIN OF RESPONSIBILITY PATTERN